-- Enter values for the following parameters:
+- In the Configuration screen, enter values for the following parameters:

-- Site URL: The URL of your SharePoint site
+- Site URL: URL of your Share Point site

-- Client ID: The Client ID value that you saved when registering Clarizen with Azure Active Directory in the previous section (Application ID when registering).
+- Client ID: The “Application (client) ID” value that you saved when registering the Clarizen application with Azure ActiveDirectory.

-- Click Save.
+- Click Update.

 There are two ways to authenticate Clarizen users in SharePoint:

 - By editing the Integration Settings in the user's details.
 Once the integration settings are configured, users are not prompted to authenticate with SharePoint when attempting to open SharePoint content from Clarizen.